kelseykm/vcard4/docs/documentation/values/texttype-and-textlisttype.md

 const greeting = new TextType("Hello, world");
 ```

-- `TextListType` should be called with a single argument that is an array of `TextType`s
+- `TextListType` should be called with a single argument that is an array of
+  `TextType` instances

 ```js
 const person1 = new TextType("Jane");